England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Senior caps: 0

-Unable to establish himself in the Magpies’ starting XI, Woodman made just nine first-team appearances and spent spells on loan at Hartlepool, Crawley, Kilmarnock, Aberdeen, Swansea and Bournemouth before finally leaving Newcastle in the summer.
-Woodman is now a regular in goal for Preston North End and has kept nine clean sheets in 12 Championship games so far this season for perhaps one of the most remarkable teams in England.
-After 12 matches, Preston have conceded just four goals but have also scored only four.
+Unable to establish himself in the Magpies’ starting XI, Woodman made just nine first-team appearances and spent spells on loan at Hartlepool, Crawley, Kilmarnock, Aberdeen, Swansea and Bournemouth before finally leaving Newcastle in the summer of 2022.
+Woodman is now a regular in goal for Preston North End, making 138 appearances across all competitions to date.

 RB: Jonjoe Kenny